-Inductor L1 and boost diode D4 in conjunction with HiperPFS-4 IC U1, form the boost converter stage, controlling the input current of the power supply while simultaneously regulating the output DC voltage.
-Diode D2 prevents a resonant buildup of output voltage at start-up by bypassing inductor L1 while simultaneously charging output capacitor C18.
+The boost converter stage consists of inductor L1, and the Hiper-PFS-3 IC U1.
+This stage functions as a boost converter and controls the input current of the power supply while simultaneously regulating the output DC voltage.
+Diode D2 prevents a resonant buildup of output voltage at start-up by bypassing inductor L1 while simultaneously charging output capacitor C17.

 Thermistor RT1 limits the inrush input current of the circuit at start-up and prevents saturation of L1.
-However in the highest efficiency designs, an electro-mechanical relay RL1 will be used to bypass the thermistor once the output voltage is in regulation as indicated by a power good signal (asserted low).
-Resistors R3 and R4, and transistor Q1, drive relay RL1 and optocoupler U3.
+In most high-performance designs, a relay will be used to bypass the thermistor after start-up to improve power supply efficiency.
+Thermistor RT1 is bypassed by the electro-mechanical relay RL1 after the output voltage is in regulation and a power-good signal from U1 is asserted low.
+Resistor R3, R4, and Q1 drive relay RL1 and optocoupler U3.
 Diode D1 clamps the relay coil reverse voltage during de-assertion transitions.
 Resistor R5 limits the current to the diode in the optocoupler.
 IC U3 provides optocoupler isolation through connector J2 for a power-good output signal if required.